buhrmi/buhrmi/README.md

 ### Open source

-I've extracted some of the code I'm using to build the apps above into their own open-source projects.
-Maybe they'll be useful to you too.
+I've open-sourced some of the tools I'm using to build the apps above.
+Maybe they'll be useful to somebody.

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.